Rafael Pérez (police officer): December 17, 2001 – Federal charges

-Pérez pled guilty to new charges resulting from the shooting of Javier Ovando.
+Pérez pleaded guilty to new charges resulting from the shooting of Javier Ovando.
 He was charged with 2 felony counts; (1) conspiracy to violate Ovando's civil rights; (2) Possessing a firearm with an eliminated serial number, the firearm was used as evidence to frame Ovando.
 He was sentenced on May 6, 2002, to serve two years in federal prison.
 He was released in June 2004.

 October 31, 2006 felony count

-On October 31, 2006, Pérez pleaded no contest to a felony count of perjury before the Torrance Superior Court.

 Pérez, who legally changed his name to Ray Lopez, was arrested in July by Department of Motor Vehicles investigators while visiting his federal parole officer in Inglewood.
 Pérez pleaded no contest to lying on his application for a California driver's license on June 30, 2005.
 Pérez was sentenced to an additional three years' probation and 300 hours of community service.

-After his release from prison he settled with his family in Inglewood.
-Then in 2006 he had a second divorce from Denise.
-He then moved and lived in many cities like Redondo Beach and San Diego and had a series of different jobs.
-He currently lives in Chino Hills and, as of May 2015, is reported to work as a limo driver.
-He was seen driving for producer Harvey Weinstein.

-Questions of credibility
+Questions about credibility

-The credibility of Pérez has been undermined by his testimony in several internal affairs investigations in which three officers, including Brian Liddy, accused of crimes or misconduct were found not guilty or the charges were dropped.
-He has failed several lie-detector tests and has made several errors in his testimony in the past.
-The issue of Pérez's credibility has already led to at least 5 cases of either dropped charges or acquittal.
+The credibility of Pérez has been undermined by his testimony in several internal affairs investigations in which three officers, including Brian Liddy, were accused of crimes or misconduct, only to subsequently be found not guilty or have the charges against them dropped.
+Pérez also failed several polygraph tests and made numerous errors during past testimony.
+The issue of Pérez's credibility has already led to at least 5 cases in which charges were either dropped or the defendant was acquitted.